arai-mn/DataCorrelations-LinearRegression/README.md

-### Q0: Data Inconsistencies [1 point]
+### Data Inconsistencies: dealing with outliers and missing data

-Please deal with outliers and missing data before proceeding with the following questions.
-It is enough to deal with outliers and missing data in the following columns only:
+We will deal with outliers and missing data in the following columns only:

 1. Total_sqr_footage
 2. OverallQual
 3. LotFrontage
 4. SalePrice

-Naturally, all subsequent analysis must be on the updated dataframe (without outliers or missing data in the above columns).
+Naturally, all subsequent analysis is on the updated dataframe (without outliers or missing data in the above columns).

 ```python